hobbes9469/assignment-01/readme.md

     - If the user enters anything else: go back to step 1

 - Do *not* use `using namespace std;`.
-You may get around typing `std::` in front of things with, e.g., `using std::cout;` if you like.
+You may get around typing `std::` in front of things or with, e.g., `using std::cout;` if you like.
 - Handle user interaction within `main()`.
 - Handle the conversion of an integer into a Roman Numeral in a separate function.